avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 -------------------------------------------------------------

 Like other bacteria, *V. cholerae* populations reproduce by cell division, with the DNA (genetic material) of descendant cells being identical to the DNA of the parent cells.
+Isolates that descended recently from the same ancestral cell and are identical genetically are said to belong to the same 'clone'.

-Mutations (changes) in the DNA, are the main source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to other types of DNA damage (e.g. due to ultraviolet (UV) radiation).
+Mutations (changes) in the DNA, are the main source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to DNA damage, for example damage due to ultraviolet (UV) radiation.

 Over evolutionary time, different clones of a species independently accumulate mutations, so they become distinguishable at the genetic level and that consider them different **lineages** (Figure 5).
-The bacteria belonging to one particular lineage are all relatively clonal (highly similar at the genetic level);
-all descended from a relatively recent common ancestor (although 'recent' in evolutionary time may be hundreds or thousands of years ago!); and usually present similar biological features, such as a specific pattern of virulence (`Bacigalupe 2017`_).
+The bacteria belonging to one particular lineage are all relatively clonal (highly similar at the genetic level); all descended from a relatively recent common ancestor (although 'recent' in evolutionary time may be hundreds or thousands of years ago!); and usually present similar biological features, such as a specific pattern of virulence (`Bacigalupe 2017`_).